-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee occasionally is required to sit; use hands to handle; and reach with hands and arms.
-The employee is frequently required to stand and walk.
-The employee must occasionally lift and/or move up to 25 pounds (i.e. boxes of supplies).
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
-The employee is required to hear from a distance and to identify voices and understand communication with background noise.
-This position requires the individual to meet multiple demands from several people and interact with the public and other staff.
-Occasional travel required.
+- While performing the duties of this job, the employee is regularly required to talk or hear. - The employee occasionally is required to sit; use hands to handle; and reach with hands and arms.
+The employee is frequently required to stand and walk. - The employee must occasionally lift and/or move up to 25 pounds (i.e. boxes of supplies). - Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus. - The employee is required to hear from a distance and to identify voices and understand communication with background noise. - This position requires the individual to meet multiple demands from several people and interact with the public and other staff. - Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.